Google looks for talent in BlackBerry's backyard

 He declined to specify the number of new hires expected, but said the company was seeking computer science and engineering talent.

-Google acquired Motorola Mobility last year in a $12.5 billion deal that gave it ownership of a large portfolio of communications patents.
+Google acquired Motorola Mobility last year in a $12.5 billion (7.79 billion pounds) deal that gave it ownership of a large portfolio of communications patents.
 It has since moved to revamp the company's money-losing mobile phone business.

 Google separately has its existing Canadian development headquarters in Waterloo, which boasts an in-office slide.